YkGUWbrF/SPRC/translated interview questions.md

       - If yes, what kind of training?
 When did you participate?
 What do you think of the effect?
 Are there areas where this training could be improved?
       - If not, how did you obtain this knowledge?
 What kind of training do you think developers should receive?

-10. Will the app you develop collect user information?
+10. Can the app you developed collect user information?
     - What information is collected?
     - How is it collected?
-    - Regarding this kind of information collection, how will your app handle privacy issues?
+    - Regarding this kind of information collection, how can your app handle privacy issues?

 11. How does your company design privacy compliance business?
     - What is its position in the complete development process of APP?
     - What is the specific process?
     - How important is it?
     - Does satisfying privacy compliance conflict with the company's existing business, or even conflict of interest?
-    - If there is no such business, will the privacy compliance process be added in the future?
+    - If there is no such business, can the privacy compliance process be added in the future?

 12. What is your company’s attitude towards this notification/rectification?
     - Does this notification have any impact on the company?
 What is the impact?
     - What was the reaction of the leader, employees or colleagues at that time?
     - What financial and human costs did the company spend to solve these problems?
-    - Will the privacy compliance of the app change after the resolution is resolved?
+    - Does the privacy compliance of the app change after the resolution is resolved?
 What changes have been made?

-13. What impact do you think privacy compliance will have on the industry?
+13. What impact do you think privacy compliance could have on the industry?
 Why does this have this effect?

 14. What do you think is the biggest challenge in privacy design when developing apps?
 What kind of technical, human or policy support is needed?